logo

 The other was

-two men over 16,
+two men over 16, William and James?

-two boys under 16
+two boys under 16, John, Thomas and William??

 and three females.
+Wife, Margaret and Esther?

 In 1791 Arthur Bell was captain of the second company of the first battalion from Huntingdon Township.
 William Long was on the muster list.